Skip to content

 How to build a BSDRP router lab

-BSDRP provide some scripts for setting-up labs with Qemu/KVM, Virtualbox or bhyve.
+BSDRP provides scripts for setting up labs with Qemu/KVM, VirtualBox, or bhyve.

 bhyve